TommiKivimaki/String_isValidURL/README.md

 # String_isValidURL

-Checks if a string conforms to there URL formats:
+Checks if a string conforms to these URL schemes:

 * http://tommikivimaki.com
 * https://tommikivimaki.com